Yoshiko Sai: Musical career

+In 2025, Sai held a solo painting exhibition at the Aoyama Billiken Gallery.
+That same year, P-Vine released recordings from her 1976 studio live rehearsals.
+Also, Seiga Book published Yoshiko Sai Poetry and Art Collection: From Darkness to Light.

+Legacy

 British singer Liana Flores cited Yoshiko Sai’s Taiji no Yume (Dream of the Fetus) as her favorite album artwork.
 She has also included Sai’s music in her own Spotify playlist.